About Jesus Steve Sweetman

 Because of the context some say that it is the false prophets

-have gotten wounds in the houses of their friends, even in the house of their
+have gotten wounds in the houses of their friends, even in the house of

-the NIV does not separate verse 6 into an new paragraph,
+Since the NIV does not separate verse 6 into a new paragraph,

 that suggests to me that this might be the interpretation of the

 At the moment, I tend to think the body spoken of here are the

 we move back and forth through history in Zechariahís prophecies, we

 now move back to the time when Jesus was first on earth.

-You will note that the phrase "in that day”, meaning the end
+You will note that the phrase "in that day," meaning

 God uses the Jews and the Romans in the process, but He is behind